Kevin-Mattheus-Moerman/febio2/README.md

 FEBio relies on several third party libraries.
 It is possible to compile FEBio without these libraries but it will be lacking some features.

 FEBio requires Intel MKL in order to utilize the Pardiso linear solver.
 This libary can be downloaded from Intel's website: https://software.intel.com/en-us/mkl/.
 In order to compile using this libary the MKL_ISS compiler flag must be set.
 Alternatively, FEBio's source comes with the default linear solver Skyline, which will be used in the absence of Intel MKL.

-The GNU Scientific Library (GSL) is also required and can be downloaded from https://www.gnu.org/software/gsl/.
-In order to compile using this library the HAVE_GSL compiler flag must be set.
+However, the Pardiso solver is significantly faster and more memory-efficient than the Skyline solver, and it is strongly recommended that the Pardiso solver be used.

 The Lourakis levmar routine is required by FEBio in order for it to perform its parameter optimization functions.
 The source for this library can be downloaded from http://users.ics.forth.gr/~lourakis/levmar/.
 In order to compile using this library the HAVE_LEVMAR compiler flag must be set.

+The GNU Scientific Library (GSL) is also required and can be downloaded from https://www.gnu.org/software/gsl/.
+In order to compile using this library the HAVE_GSL compiler flag must be set.

 Intel Compiler
 **************